ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (QML).rst

         hierarchical: true
     }

-The :ref:`CategoryModel <sdk_qtlocation_categorymodel>` type provides a
-model of the available categories.
+The :ref:`CategoryModel <sdk_qtlocation_categorymodel>` type provides a model of the available categories.
 It can provide either a flat list or a hierarchical tree model.
-In this example, we use a hierarchical tree model, by setting the
-:ref:`hierarchical <sdk_qtlocation_categorymodel#hierarchical-prop>`
-property to *true*.
-The
-:ref:`plugin <sdk_qtlocation_categorymodel#plugin-prop>` property is set to
-*placesPlugin* which is the *identifier* of the `Plugin </sdk/apps/qml/QtLocation/location-places-qml/#plugin>`_  object used for place search throughout the example.
+In this example, we use a hierarchical tree model, by setting the :ref:`hierarchical <sdk_qtlocation_categorymodel_hierarchical>` property to *true*.
+The :ref:`plugin <sdk_qtlocation_categorymodel_plugin>` property is set to *placesPlugin* which is the *identifier* of the `Plugin </sdk/apps/qml/QtLocation/location-places-qml/#plugin>`_  object used for place search throughout the example.

 Next we create a view to display the category model.